Ernek/Ernek.github.io/content/articles/run_gaussian_kamiak.md

 ```
 There are many other interesting properties you will find in the output file i.e Atomic Mulliken partial charges, info about dipole moments etc...

-For more info about **input** options or general examples for each type of calculation you can check Gaussian's website directly [here](http://gaussian.com/keywords/) : `http://gaussian.com/keywords/`
+For more info about **input** options or general examples for each type of calculation you can check Gaussian's website directly [here](http://gaussian.com/keywords/) : `http://gaussian.com/keywords/`.

+Files related to this simple Gaussian calculation can be found [here]{https://github.com/Ernek/NMR/tree/master/hf-run}. (note: no output file provided)